Qantas, Korean Air check A380s for wing cracks

 The cracks are on L-shaped parts which fix the wing skins to their underlying frame.
 The parts are "not a primary load-bearing structure," Airbus spokesman Stefan Schaffrath said.

-They will now be carried out on all other airlines that fly the A380s -- Qantas, China Southern (600029.SS), Korean Air and Lufthansa (LHAG.DE).
+They will now be carried out on all other airlines that fly the A380s -- Qantas, China Southern, Korean Air and Lufthansa.

 China Southern said its two A380 jets have been flying the Beijing-Guangzhou routes, four flights each day, and it has no immediate plans to take them out of service for the checks.

-Lufthansa's longest-serving A380 has made about 900 flights and the company said it could carry out checks during normal maintenance.
+Lufthansa's longest-serving A380 has made about 900 flights, company spokesman Michael Lamberty said.
+"That means we have room to manoeuvre to carry out checks one by one, as part of normal maintenance."

 The global A380 inspection order will refocus attention on faults found in flagship jets from the world's dominant aircraft makers.
-Boeing (BA.N) and Airbus, a division of European Aeronautic Defence & Space Co.
-EAD.PA, maintain their newest planes are safe to fly after problems were caught early.
+Boeing and Airbus, a division of European Aeronautic Defence & Space Co., maintain their newest planes are safe to fly after problems were caught early.

 Boeing this week reported a manufacturing flaw on its 787 Dreamliner, the world's first commercial jet built mostly from composites, nine weeks after entry into service.